useMeter

 Provides the accessibility implementation for a meter component.
 Meters represent a quantity within a known range, or a fractional value.

-usageimport {useMeter} from 'react-aria'
+usage | import {useMeter} from 'react-aria' |

 API#

-useMeter( (props: AriaMeterProps )): MeterAria
+(props: AriaMeterProps

 Features#

-The <meter> HTML element can be used to build a meter, however it is very difficult to style cross browser. useMeter helps achieve accessible meters that can be styled as needed.
+HTML element can be used to build a meter, however it is

 Meters are similar to progress bars, but represent a quantity as opposed to progress over time.
 See the useProgressBar hook for more details about progress bars.

-• Exposed to assistive technology as a meter via ARIA, with fallback to progressbar where unsupported
+- Exposed to assistive technology as a

-• Labeling support for accessibility
+where unsupported - Labeling support for accessibility

-• Internationalized number formatting as a percentage or value
+- Internationalized number formatting as a percentage or value

 Anatomy#